Operation Flashpoint: Cold War Crisis: Resistance

-In 1982 in the fictional island of Nogova, the Soviet Union invades the island, claiming that they were establishing a new socialist government.
+In 1982, The Soviet Union invades the fictional island of Nogova, after socialist members of its government take power.
 Guerilla resistance forces soon establish a small camp at Blackwood Forest.
-Judge Victor Troska joins the resistance movement shortly after.
+Judge Victor Troska is approached about joining the movement but is initially hesitant to do so, he eventually joins anyway when Soviet troops appear at his house and begin questioning him.

 Reception

 Sales

 In the United States, Operation Flashpoint sold 230,000 copies and earned $8.8 million by August 2006, after its release in June 2001.
 It was the country's 90th best-selling computer game during this period.
 It received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
+The German Entertainment Software Association awarded its Platinum sales award for 200,000 copies sold in German-speaking regions till December 2001.
 Sales of Operation Flashpoint surpassed 1 million units by 2002, and ultimately topped 2 million copies by 2010.

 Critical reviews

 John Leaver reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "This is an extremely realistic sim.
 Its only major drawback is that the realism sometimes takes precedence over playability, and at times it will bore less-than-hardcore war gamers."

 Operation Flashpoint has won critical acclaim for its realism of simulating military conflict situations on PC, even to the extent where the game's technology has been adapted for real soldiers to use as the special combat training application VBS1.

 Operation Flashpoint: Cold War Crisis won Computer Gaming Worlds 2001 "Game of the Year" award.
 The editors wrote, "Little did we know that somewhere in what used to be Czechoslovakia, Bohemia Interactive was quietly building one of the most revolutionary games that we would ever play."
 The editors of Computer Games Magazine named Cold War Crisis the best action game of 2001, and wrote, "It doesn't play quite like any other action game out there, and that's a good thing—especially in a game that's this much fun."
 The magazine also presented Cold War Crisis with its 2001 "Best AI" award.